a1mery/sp-dev-fx-webparts/samples/react-wellbeing-tracker/README.md

 - Filter activities by category (Health, Mindfulness, Social, or custom)
 - See per-activity consistency progress bars at a glance
 - Add new activities inline without leaving the page
+- Light and dark mode with preference saved across sessions
 - Accessible, responsive UI built with Fluent UI and PnP JS

 ![screenshot](./assets/screenshot.png)